w3c/wai-media-guide/sign-languages.md

 To include sign language alternatives, you will need people, skills, and tools to:
 * do the sign language interpretation
 * record it
-* edit it in/with the audio or video file
+* edit it with the audio or video file

 ## Example